6 Simple Ways to Manage Difficult Emotions and Control Them

 Your brain is constantly scanning looking for potential threats, which is resulting in giving significantly more weight to negative events than to positive ones.

 Being rejected from your tribe used to reduce your chances of survival.
-As a result, your brain is became hardwired to look for any sign of rejection.
+As a result, your brain becomes hardwired to look for any sign of rejection.

 Although being rejected today carries little to no harm to your survival, your brain is still programmed to perceive rejection as a threat to your survival.